frediy/control-x-file/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/frediy/control-x-file)](https://goreportcard.com/report/github.com/frediy/control-x-file)

 # control-x-file
 CLI clipboard tool for cutting and pasting paths and subdirs with exact restoration.
+Cut, paste, back up, compose and restore paths with a single command `cx`.

 No need to remember paths that no longer exist when calling `git restore`.
-Avoid accidentally combining paths incorrectly  with `cp -r` due to a rogue "/".
+Avoid accidentally combining paths incorrectly  with `cp -r` due to a rogue "/" or dir vs. file path.

 **Use case: Restore hard to remember files fast**
 ```bash